(Re)integration Advanced Training Course

-TI designed and delivered training for UNICEF child protection professionals, to equip them with knowledge and skills to enable them to adapt child protection approaches to support Children Associated with Armed Forces and Armed Groups in South Sudan.
+TI designed and delivered training for UNICEF child protection professionals in South Sudan, to equip them with knowledge and skills to enable them to adapt child protection approaches to support Children Associated with Armed Forces and Armed Groups.

-TI conducted a technical workshop on release and reintegration processes for children and adolescents.
+TI conducted a technical workshop on release and reintegration processes for children and adolescents, in Colombia.
 This was attended by international and national experts on the process of release and reintegration of children and adolescents recruited by different forces and /or armed groups with the aim of exchanging experiences and lessons learned.

-TI provided advisory services during a working session with the Libyan Programme for Reintegration and Development (LPRD) held in Istanbul, as well as on-demand support.
+TI provided inputs during working sessions, as well as on-demand support on the communication strategy for the Libyan Programme for Reintegration and Development (LPRD), held in Istanbul.